No other option but the drive-thru? These picks won’t break the calorie bank—and even come with health benefits.

 1. Fruit and Maple Oatmeal

-A good breakfast option with a fiber bonus, this oatmeal has 310 calories, 4 grams of fat, and 5 grams of fiber, Angelone says.
+A good breakfast option with a fiber bonus, this oatmeal has 320 calories, 4.5 grams of fat, 6 grams of protein, and 4 grams of fiber, Angelone says.

 This classic is a much better option than any of the souped-up burgers on the menu.
-“At 250 calories with 13 grams of protein and 8 grams of fat,” Angelone says, “it’s one of the better fast-food burger choices.”
-If you’re still hungry, pair it with a side salad—just go easy on the dressing.
+“At 250 calories with 12 grams of protein and 9 grams of fat,” Angelone says, “it’s one of the better fast-food burger choices.”
+If you’re still hungry, pair it with a small fruit smoothie for about 200 calories.

 What to Order at Wendy’s

-It’s hard to go wrong with this healthy combo, says Toby Smithson, R.D.N., a diabetes lifestyle expert and author of Diabetes Meal Planning and Nutrition for Dummies.
+It’s hard to go wrong with this healthy combo, says Toby Smithson, R.D.N., a diabetes lifestyle expert and author of Diabetes Meal Planning & Nutrition for Dummies.

 The plain potato—skip the cheese and sour cream—won’t cost you many calories (270), and it’s a great source of potassium.
-The small chili is only 170 calories, yet it contains 15 grams of protein, 4 grams of fiber, and just 5 grams of fat.
+The small chili is only 240 calories, yet it contains 16 grams of protein and 6 grams of fiber.

 What to Order at Chipotle

-Opt for a bowl instead of a burrito at Chipotle; ditching the tortilla saves you 300 calories, says Ginger Hultin, R.D.N., a spokesperson for the Academy of Nutrition and Dietetics and founder of Champagne Nutrition.
-“Add flavor with low-calorie options like salsa, hot sauce, and fajita veggies, and pile on the beans for filing protein and fiber.”
+Choose a bowl instead of a burrito at Chipotle; ditching the tortilla saves you 300 calories, says Ginger Hultin, R.D.N., author of Anti-inflammatory Diet Meal Prep.
+“Add flavor with low-calorie options like salsa, hot sauce, and fajita veggies, and pile on the beans for filling protein and fiber.”

 What to Order at Taco Bell